SovereignArchitect91/archaia-cognition/README.md

 ARCHAIA	Rejects premise (“1+1=2”)	✅

 Interpretation:
-This demonstrates directional controllability under adversarial prompting.
+This suggests directional controllability under adversarial prompting.
 It does not establish robustness or generalization.

 ⸻